 That doesn’t mean change is always bad though.
 I will be the first to admit that I am struggling mightily with my empty nest but honestly I am excited for my boys.
 Nick is graduating college in two weeks.
 Michael graduated last year and is working full-time at a new job in Indianapolis.
 I’m crazy proud of both my sons, and obviously, as a parent you’re raising them to be independent, productive members of society.
 I knew one day they would be spreading their wings and heading out on their own path but somehow I still wasn’t prepared.
 Time to really embrace my next stage also.

 And although I loved my former co-workers and really liked my last job, it was a good career move for me to leave when I did.
 There may not be room for upward movement in job duties/titles at my current position but I’ve expanded my skill set and the benefits/pay are better and eventually I’m optimistic that the hours will be better.

 Learning to Embrace Change

 So is it possible to learn to like change?
 Or at least not fear it?
 I think so.
 Like most things in life, I think it’s possible to change your mindset or train yourself to change your ways.
 (Obviously not everything, for example I will NEVER be a morning person, lol).

 Change your mindset

 Don’t assume that all change is bad.
 Yes, I don’t like my empty nest but I do love watching my boys and seeing their success as they graduate college and move on to the next stages in their lives.
-I miss them being little and being busy with being part of their sports and extracurricular activities but I enjoy the “adult” conversations we have now on a daily basis.
-Yes, I said daily because they both call me nearly every day because their awesome like that.
+I miss them being little and being busy with their sports and extracurricular activities but I enjoy the “adult” conversations we have now on a daily basis.
+Yes, I said daily because they both call me nearly every day because they’re awesome like that.